tayloramurphy/tayloramurphy.github.io/_posts/2016-09-22-data-manipulation-with-jq.markdown

 jq 'unique_by(.value) | .[]'
 {% endhighlight %}

 With that, we're now able to process each object in isolation.
 The next part I had to do was to take the string from the "value" key and store it into a variable.
-I figured this out after a lot of trial and error that I was unable to access that value after the next steps.
-This worked, so I'm going with it.
+I figured this out after a lot of trial and error.
+In my earlier attempts I was unable to access the value I needed after the following steps.
+Saving it to a variable worked, so I'm going with it.
 It looks like this:

 {% highlight bash %}
 jq 'unique_by(.value) | .[] | .value as $term'